joanpablo/reactive_forms/README.md

 >    formControlName: 'email',
 >    validationMessages: {
 >      ValidationMessage.required: 'The email must not be empty',
->      ValidationMessage.email: 'The email value must be a valid email'
+>      ValidationMessage.email: 'The email value must be a valid email',
 >    },
 > ),
 > ````
-> good isn't it? ;)
+> nice isn't it? ;)

 ## When does Validation Messages begin to show up?